open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 | [`server.port`](../../trace/semantic_conventions/span-general.md) | int | Port of the local HTTP server that received the request.
 [3] | `80`; `8080`; `443` | Conditionally Required: [4] |
 | [`url.scheme`](../../common/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | Required |

-**[1]:** HTTP request method SHOULD match one of the methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or a PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).
-Instrumentations MAY support a closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or another registry.
-Instrumentation MUST set the `http.method` attribute to `OTHER` if the HTTP request method is not listed in the supported HTTP method set.
+**[1]:** HTTP request method SHOULD be one of the methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).
+Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
+Instrumentation MUST set the `http.method` attribute to `OTHER` if the HTTP request method is not known to the instrumentation.

+HTTP method names are case-sensitive and `http.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.

 **[2]:** Determined by using the first of the following that applies